sotoriz/techful-careers-job/README.md

 ```

 3. User Dashboard
-- once you access the Url you will be directed to the homepage.Here you can yrack your Job applications.
+- once you access the Url you will be directed to the homepage.Here you can track your Job applications.

 4. Application process
 - To apply for a Job click the "apply now" button on the job listing page